 NRAP leverages DOE’s capabilities to help quantify uncertainties and risks necessary to remove barriers to full-scale CO2 storage deployment.

 The motivating goal of NRAP is to develop science-based methodologies and tools for calculating risks at any CO2 storage site while providing necessary scientific and technological advances to support that methodology.
-Fiscal Year 2016 will span a period of transition for the NRAP research program, with Phase I of this multi-year research effort expected to come to completion by June 2016, and Phase II research beginning concurrently.
-Phase I is focused on assessment of risk associated with large-scale CO2 storage, and with quantifying uncertainties associated with those assessments; Phase II will focus on management of risk associated with large-scale CO2 storage, and with reducing associated uncertainties.
+Phase I of the NRAP multi-year research effort was completed in June 2016 and Phase II research beginning concurrently.
+Phase I focused on the assessment of risk associated with large-scale CO2 storage and quantifying uncertainties associated with those assessments.

-Objectives of Phase I work for FY16 NRAP effort are generally focused toward completing a set of tools, methodologies and assessments related to prediction of site-scale performance of CO2 storage and communicating to the Strategic Center for Coal, Regional Carbon Sequestration Partnerships (RCSPs), and other stakeholders the functionality and utility of those products.
+This work focused toward completing a set of tools, methodologies, and assessments related to the prediction of CO2 storage site-scale performance and communicating the functionality and utility of those products to the Strategic Center for Coal, Regional Carbon Sequestration Partnerships (RCSPs), and other stakeholders.
+Phase II efforts are focused on applying and extending that predictive capability to actively manage risks related to CO2 storage.
+To meet those objectives, the following research tasks are being conducted: